Honda Civic Insurance Rates

 You can even start comparing Honda Civic auto insurance quotes from multiple companies by entering your ZIP code into our free tool.

-The average auto insurance rates for a Honda Civic are $1,512 annually for full coverage.
-Comprehensive insurance costs on average $256 a year, collision costs $626, and liability is estimated at $450.
-A liability-only policy costs approximately $518 a year, with high-risk insurance costing $3,316 or more.
+The average auto insurance rates for a Honda Civic are $1,512 annually for full coverage insurance.
+Comprehensive insurance costs an estimated $256, collision costs $626, and liability is $450.
+Liability-only insurance costs around $518 a year, with high-risk driver insurance costing $3,316 or more.
 Teenage drivers cost the most to insure at $5,808 a year or more.

 Average premium for full coverage: $1,512